 The C426 stereo microphone may be used here as well.
 An alternate approach is to use a stereo microphone in which the cardioid patterns have been splayed between 90° and 120°.
-The stereo microphone should be place just forward of the player's head to avoid any shadowing.
+The stereo microphone should be placed just forward of the player's head to avoid any shadowing.
 The center of the splay angle should point directly downward.

-By themselves the overhead pair should have a nicely balanced sound with no trace of peakiness.
-They will favor the cymbals somewhat because of their placement, which may or may not be a problem.
-Listen for stereo imaging.
-At first, pan the two microphones hard left and right.
-The spaced pair will in fact, sound relatively spacious, while the coincident pair, or stereo microphone, will have tighter, more specific imaging.
+The overhead pair of mics should have a nicely balanced sound with no trace of peakiness.
+They will favor the cymbals somewhat because of their placement.
+Listen for stereo imaging to determine if this is a problem.
+Pan the two microphones hard left and right.
+The spaced pair will sound relatively spacious, while the coincident pair, (or stereo microphone) will have tighter, more specific imaging.

-Now, pan the two microphones to a smaller listening angle.
-As a starting point here, pan the left microphone to the left loudspeaker and the right microphone to the center of the stereo array.
+Next, pan the two microphones to a smaller listening angle.
+As a starting point, pan the left microphone to the left loudspeaker and the right microphone to the center of the stereo array.
 Now listen again.
 As often happens, the coincident pair will sound a little too "mono," while the spaced pair will convey a good stereo spread.
-However your judgment goes here, assign the overhead microphones to a pair of tracks and record them absolutely dry.
+Use your judgment to assign the overhead microphones to a pair of tracks and record them absolutely dry.